-To create a sustainable, resilient, and vibrant community in the greater Sandpoint area.
+To create a sustainable, resilient, & vibrant community in the greater Sandpoint area.

 To develop an energy descent action plan (EDAP) for the greater Sandpoint community.
 To work inclusively though out the community.
 To develop effective projects that supports the vision.

 Please send all inquiries to: firstname.lastname@example.org.
 Thank you.

 Just in case you are under the impression that Transition is a process defined by people who have all the answers, you need to be aware of a key fact.
 We truly don’t know if this will work.
 Transition is a social experiment on a massive scale.
 What we are convinced of is this:

 - if we wait for the governments, it’ll be too little, too late